 [Zel02] is also very useful - real causal information by intervening on program states, and chaining that backwards to get real explanations in terms of a sequence of necessary and sufficient causes.

-note more recent work has investigated generalisation/abstraction, but it’s not seen anything like the same success.
+note that other recent work has investigated generalisation/abstraction, but it’s not seen anything like the success of FL.
 See https://github.com/HypothesisWorks/hypothesis/issues/2192

 The problem is that we have some program, and can generate a large number of traces (paths through the control-flow graph, which is directed but may have cycles) with their labels (OK, failed with error1, failed with error2, …).
 It’s easy to tell that each trace is sufficient to trigger whichever bug; but the goal is to determine which part of the trace is necessary so that the bug can be more easily fixed.

 In this framing I ignore program state, treating it as a latent variable that may change and/or be observed at each node.
 This gives us a tractable probabilistic problem rather than an intractably large deterministic problem.

 Because traces can be very long, we usually summarise them as the number of times each each edge in the graph was visited, or even just the set of edges visited at least once.
 This is both useful for performance, and allows us to directly report to the user which lines are involved without complicated qualifiers about prior execution paths.

 Precise problem framing is really important - I suspect that Judea Pearl’s work on causal inference provides a good theoretical grounding to understand both when and why fault localisation works.
 Prior work in this space has criticised correlation-only tools, but not explicitly drawn from the “ladder of causation”.